Geoff Chappell - Software Analyst

 When you do not run the scripts, the TOCs are always and necessarily fully expanded.
 On the document pages, you will miss a few refinements, the most notable of which is that almost everything that is coloured, weighted, italicised or has pretty much any in-line formatting has a tooltip to explain why.
 Mostly however, you should not miss any text, at least not without a warning that there is more to see.

 It amazes me, though perhaps it shouldn’t, but some browsers do not offer the option to browse with scripts disabled.
-For instance, despite all of Microsoft’s talk of this and that in Windows 10 being motivated for security, its Microsoft Edge browser has no user-interface settings to disable scripts (though later versions provide for it in the Settings, among the “Cookies and site permissions”).
+For instance, despite all of Microsoft’s talk of this and that in Windows 10 being motivated for security, its Microsoft Edge browser originally had no user-interface settings to disable scripts (though later versions provide for it in the Settings, among the “Cookies and site permissions”).

 There’s nothing much I can do about such nonsense from Microsoft and others, but I can at least provide a means to browse my website as if scripts are disabled.
 I give you only a semblance.
-Scripts still run but just enough to notice that you don’t want them to and to arrange that you can continue browsing the site without having to keep telling it that you don't want to run scripts.
-To start this simulation, add “noviewer=true” as an argument in the URL search string.
+Scripts still run, of course, but just enough to notice that you don’t want them to and to arrange that you can continue browsing the site without having to keep telling it that you don't want to run scripts.
+To start this simulation, add “noviewer=true” as an argument in the URL search string, and then refresh.